gazebosim/docs/ros_installation.md

 # Gazebo versions and ROS integration

-Gazebo is an independent project like boost, ogre or any other project used by ROS.
-Usually, the latest version of Gazebo available at the beginning of every ROS release cycle (for example Gazebo Fortress for ROS2 Humble) is selected as the official one to be fully integrated and supported and will be kept during the whole life of the ROS distribution.
+Gazebo is an independent project like Boost, Ogre or any other project used by ROS.
+Usually, the latest version of Gazebo is available at the beginning of every ROS release cycle (for example Gazebo Fortress for ROS 2 Humble) is selected as the official one to be fully integrated and supported and will be kept during the whole life of the ROS distribution.